WanqingWang92/rlk-msuid-rice-identification/rlk-journal.md

 pfam is more due to duplicated domains, it is 80455.
 - I also output pfam_tm_signalp_combined csv file for future purpose
 - re-run the script and the result looked reasonable

+## 6/16/2022
+- updated gene look up script to compare experimentally validated genes and predicted genes.
+- the result looks promising. all the genes supposed to be predicted were there. the rest of them missing a TM domain.

+## 6/17/2022
+- during the process of organizing rlk and rlp list for sensei, I realized the rlk count for generating the general rlk excel used rlp count for glectin_b/s/p.
+- created the heatmap depository and rlk_deg.py to obtain the rlk, rlp degs.

+## 6/21/2022
+- corrected sp column of rlk list
+- produced the rlk and rlp deg list